 IV.
 Ensure Data Quality

-Ensure all client and homeless program data are collected in adherence to the HUD HMIS Data Standards, the HMIS Policies and Procedures, and additional requirements.
+Ensure all client and homeless program data are collected in adherence to the HUD HMIS Data Standards, the HMIS Policies and Procedures, and additional local requirements.

 Customize the HMIS application to meet local data requirements (within reason and within constraints of budget and other duties).